DTU-NST/SocialDataExam/content/posts/Paper.md

 As we could not explain the correlation between industry and EUI, we decided to take a closer look on their relationship.
 As we have observed that overall EUI in San Francisco is currently trending downwards, we are interested in exploring which different industries follow this trend and, more importantly, those that don't.
 We have done this by observing the relative change for each year for every industry, from the benchmark in 2012:

-%INSERT PLOT REGARDING PERCENTAGE CHANGE FROM 2012
 {{< plotly json="../../plotly/yearly_total_emissions.json" height="800px" width="800px" modebar="false">}}
-%EXPLAIN WHAT WE OBSERVE

-%MOTIVATE MACHINE LEARNING
+From this, we can observe that while most industries are clearly trending towards a lower median building EUI, a few are not. %WRITE WHICH

+We are interested to predict whether these trends are projected to continue, before we feel comfortable making suggestions to improve building EUI in San Francisco.
+To do this, we must enter the dark and scary territory of machine learning. %EVALUATE??
+CAN THIS BE USED??

 ## Creating predictions

-As we deal with an immense amount of data, we must unfortunately (for some) venture into the uncharted lands of Machine Learning to make any relevant predictions for the future.
+As we deal with a reasonably sized dataset, we must unfortunately (for some) venture into the uncharted lands of machine learning to make any relevant predictions for the future.
 Luckily, it has never been easier to enter these uncharted lands, as libraries and online guides make it as easy to create a machine learning model as it is to fill out an online form: just input the variables and you're off!
 Of course, some online forms are complicated and require information that is not readily available to you and you therefore need to do some digging to find it.
 Likewise, you sometimes need to tweak small details regarding your machine learning model to ensure that the results are adequate.
 We will briefly discuss our machine learning model and how we use the model's predictions as a basis for our suggestions for San Francisco to reduce building EUI.

 We can observe that building EUI is seemingly dependant on the industry connected to the building and that some industries have seemingly taken steps to reduce their building EUI, while others have not.
 We therefore decided to explore how the industries' building EUI could develop in the future, if current trends hold.
-To do this, we developed a machine learning model, using linear regression, to predict the building EUI of each industry for the next two years.
-The initial model, let's call it Emel, is just a linear regression model %THOMAS PLEASE WRITE
+To do this, we applied a very simple linear model, using a robust variant of linear regression called "TheilSenRegressor"[3] to predict the percentage change in EUI of each industry for the next two years.

 ## Exploring industries' effect on building EUI in the future

-Based on Emel's predictions, we can now explore how the different industries' building EUI project into the future and based on this we can explore the different avenues that San Francisco has to reduce their building EUI to reduce their overall emissions.
+Based on the predictions obtained from the model, we can now explore how the different industries' building EUI project into the future and based on this we can explore the different avenues that San Francisco has to reduce their building EUI to reduce their overall emissions.
 To contextualize this, we first recap the current trends for each industry:

-%INSERT CURRENT INDUSTRY TRENDS LINE PLOT (WITHOUT ML PREDS)(OR MAYBE BOTH, SWITCHING BY BUTTON??)

-%INSERT ML PREDICTIONS
+{{< plotly json="../../plotly/percentage_change_by_industry_relative_2012.json" height="800px" width="800px" modebar="false">}}

+This shows that many industries follow the overall trend of building EUI, while others don't.
+We are therefore interested in using our model to predict what will happen for the foreseeable future:

+{{< plotly json="../../plotly/yearly_percentage_change_in_eui_by_industry_with_predictions.json" height="800px" width="800px" modebar="false">}}

 %DESCRIBE THESE